selwynpolit/d9book/book/dtt.md

 #### Parameter gotcha

-And my effort to fill out a form with a dropdown.
-This route required a node id to be passed as a parameter to the form -- hence the \['node'=\> 852071\] and my submit button is called "Change Status"
+Be cautious about parameters.
+In my effort to fill out a form with a dropdown, this route required a node id to be passed as a parameter to the form -- hence the `['node'=> 852071]` and my submit button is called "Change Status"

 ```php
 $this->drupalGet(Url::fromRoute('tea_teks_publisher.change_input_collection_status', ['node' => 852071,]) );